tgonda-discovery/k8s-helm-chart/README.md

 This helm chart uses the k8s Application resource type.
 *Please ensure you run the make crd/install prior to installing DivvyCloud*

-### Installing
-Clone this repository and use the following make commands:

-* make crd/install to install the application CRD on the cluster.
-This needs to be done only once.
-* make app/install to build all the container images and deploy the app to a target namespace on the cluster.
-* make app/uninstall to delete the deployed app.

 ## Connecting to admin console

 By default DivvyCloud is only accessible from inside the kube cluster.
 As a result we must setup a port forward